Rohit1x52/Handwritten_Digit_recognition/README.md

-🧠 Handwritten Digit Recognition
+# 🧠 Handwritten Digit Recognition

-🧩 Overview
+##🧩 Overview

-This project demonstrates an end-to-end deep learning pipeline for recognizing handwritten digits similar to the MNIST dataset.
+-This project demonstrates an end-to-end deep learning pipeline for recognizing handwritten digits similar to the MNIST dataset.
-Built using TensorFlow CNNs and a sleek Streamlit interface, it allows you to:
+-Built using TensorFlow CNNs and a sleek Streamlit interface, it allows you to:
 - Draw digits on a canvas ✍️
 - Capture digits via webcam 📷
 - Get instant predictions with confidence scores ⚡
 - Log feedback for continuous model improvement 🔄
 - View analytics dashboards 📊 (accuracy, confusion matrix)

-⚙️ Tech Stack
+##⚙️ Tech Stack
 -Frontend/UI
 🖥️ Streamlit — Interactive web app framework
 🎨 Streamlit DrawCanvas — Digit drawing interface